How Seller Concessions Work

 - Title insurance

 While there are several things the seller can pay for, there’s a limit on how much they can contribute.
-The amount will depend on the type of loan you have and, in some situations, how much you put down:
+The amount will depend on the type of home loan you have and, in some situations, how much you put down.
+The following are different loan types and the respective limits on seller concessions:

 - Seller concessions on an FHA loan or USDA loan are limited to up to 6% of the loan amount.